msh9/codinginthetrenches.com/content/2013/deadlines-and-goals-in-a-software-project.rst

 ----

+Let me open with a disclaimer.
+For the rest of this post I'll be referring almost exclusively to non-hobby software projects.

 We'll start with the idea of being done.
 It's likely safe to say that many things have a specific and ideal state that can be described as done, software and the problems that it tends to solve is not among those things.
 For example, when I brew a